-Since then, the Foundation has been responsible for the preservation and maintenance of the Memorial Sites:
+Since then, the Foundation has been responsible for:

-as authentic historical sites and as physical witnesses to the crimes of National Socialism as places for remembering the victims as learning locations for future generations
+the preservation and maintenance of the Memorial Sites, ensuring that they retain their character as authentic historical sites and as physical witnesses to the crimes of National Socialism, the creation of places for remembering the suffering of the victims and the planning and organizing of learning locations for future generations.

 The two Memorial Sites form the centre of the culture of remembrance in Bavaria.
-Also significant, but largely unknown, are the more than 200 former, albeit hardly preserved, subcamps of the two concentration camps.
-To make these subcamp sites visible and thus enable worthy remembrance of the injustices that took place there, the Foundation cooperates closely with local authorities and associations.
+Equally important, but largely unknown, are the more than 200 former, albeit hardly preserved, subcamps of the two concentration camps.
+The Foundation works closely with local authorities and associations in order to make these subcamps visible and to commemorate the injustices that took place there.

-Since 2013, the Foundation is also accountable for 75 concentration camp cemeteries spread across Bavaria.
-Here, the spectrum of tasks ranges from maintenance and security, providing information for visitors through to overseeing and implementing the redesign of these places of remembrance.
+Since 2013, the Foundation has also been accountable for 75 concentration camp cemeteries throughout Bavaria.
+Here, the spectrum of tasks range from maintenance and security to providing information for visitors through to supervising and implementing the redesign of these places of remembrance.